 In addition to the skiing, there is also good hiking in the nearby hills and mountains in summer and some fantastic onsen (hot spring baths) in Hakuba.

 Hakuba is something of a gourmet town for apres ski wining and dining.
 There are both Japanese and foreign-owned eateries in town.
-If you are staying in a ryokan, a traditional Japanese inn, meals - breakfast and dinner - are usually included in the price of your accommodation.
+If you are staying in a traditional ryokan Japanese inn, meals - breakfast and dinner - are usually included in the price of your accommodation.

 Options for eating out in Hakuba include British- and American-style pubs, Italian, French, Thai, Tex-Mex, Korean and Indian restaurants in addition to more local soba noodles, wagyu (Japanese beef), teppanyaki and izakaya (Japanese-style "pubs").